 Although this canned cinnamon roll hack is great, there are more ideas to try if you’re looking for seasonal treats.
 What about a chocolate Bundt cake with white frosting running over the top or even a pumpkin Bundt cake?
 You could frost it in orange!

 I have to say though these easy pumpkin shaped cinnamon rolls are by far the easiest option.
 And they look so cute!
 You will love how easy they are to make.
+For sure, this canned cinnamon roll recipe is ideal for pumpkin season or any time of year.

 Canned Biscuit and Rolls History